drug-design/course/docs/chapters/synthesis-of-drugs.md

 ##### Solvent Effects

-The solvent performs the mechanical but vital role of allowing immiscible reactants to come together rapidly.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/solvent-effects-2f7152f2'><i class='fa fa-play' aria-hidden='true'></i></button>The solvent performs the mechanical but vital role of allowing immiscible reactants to come together rapidly.
 The example shown below illustrates the influence of the solvent in a Still-Wittig rearrangement yielding opposite stereoselectivities depending on the nature of the solvent.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.